VeloxDB/VeloxDB/Doc/apidoc/DatabasePropertyAttribute.md

 ---
-uid: Velox.ObjectInterface.DatabasePropertyAttribute
+uid: VeloxDB.ObjectInterface.DatabasePropertyAttribute
 example:
   - '[!code-csharp[Main](../../Samples/Performance/CRUDPerfSample/Server/Vehicle.cs#Vehicle)]'
 remarks: *content
 ---

-Apply the [](xref:Velox.ObjectInterface.DatabasePropertyAttribute) to properties of [](xref:Velox.ObjectInterface.DatabaseObject) that need to be persisted.
+Apply the [](xref:VeloxDB.ObjectInterface.DatabasePropertyAttribute) to properties of [](xref:VeloxDB.ObjectInterface.DatabaseObject) that need to be persisted.
 Database properties must be abstract, with both getter and setter defined.

 Database properties can be of following types:
 * `byte`